 Feel free to Subscribe to Our YouTube Channel if you like this video!

 The trombone has always played a critical role in brass parade bands.
 Around the 20th century, the trombone was especially important and popular with brass bands in many southern cities in America.
-As more bands begun experimenting with jazz ensembles, the trombone joined the ranks of other wind instruments such as the clarinet.
+As more bands began experimenting with jazz ensembles, the trombone joined the ranks of other wind instruments such as the clarinet.

-At the start of the mid-20s, big bands started creating trombone sections composed of two to five players, which ultimately led to the emergence of the first ever jazz trombone soloist.
+At the start of the mid-20s, big bands started creating trombone sections composed of two to five players, which ultimately led to the emergence of the first-ever jazz trombone soloist.
 Texan Jack Teagarden changed the game completely for other trombone players owing to his technical genius and expressive skill.

 Throughout the Swing Era, the trombone continued to play a major function in jazz music.
 Sadly, the trombone has not always received the recognition that it deserves.
-Too often, it has been looked at as an afterthought with trombone players always being relegated to the side to serve as back up for the main performance.
+Too often, it has been looked at as an afterthought with trombone players always being relegated to the side to serve as backup for the main performance.
 This reality is unfortunate as numerous trombone players both living and dead have played an instrumental role in the growth of music in general through the years.

 Although almost everybody knows how a trombone looks like, not many individuals can name a celebrated trombone player.
 Trombonists perform in a range of styles and in a wealth of settings.
 However, there are some names that are more easily recognizable than others.
 Here are the 12 famous trombonists of our time in no particular order: